-Starting a career to become a massage therapist will be one of the most important decisions of your life.
-After a few months in massage schhol, you'll wonder why you didn't do it sooner.
+Starting a career and learning how to become a massage therapist will be one of the most important decisions of your life, and after a few months in massage school, you'll wonder why you didn't do it sooner.

 Training